arezooazhdarii/messaging-service/README.md

    - `MainApplication.java`: Entry point for the same-process communication scenario.
    - `Initiator.java`: Represents the initiating player, responsible for starting communication.
    - `Receiver.java`: Represents the receiving player, which responds to messages.
-   - `Player.java`: Abstract class that encapsulates common player functionality.
+   - `MessageService.java`: Abstract class that encapsulates common player functionality.
+   - `runSameProcess.sh`: Shell script to compile and run communication scenarios.

 ### Separate-Process Communication